Notification Templates

 ")

-If two columns – CPU and Name – were involved in this incident, the output of this code in the notification would look like this:
+If two columns (CPU, Name) were involved in this incident, the code output in the notification would show as:

 Column: CPU